The 22 best kitchen essentials we tested in 2021 | CNN Underscored

 Breville Super Q Blender ($471.01, originally $499.95; amazon.com)

 It’s not Thanksgiving without gravy.
 But a lumpy batch of homemade gravy isn’t anyone’s idea of a good time.
-With 1,800 watts of motor power, our top-rated Breville Super Q blender can power through even the lumpiest gravy, making it smooth enough to be slathered onto your prized turkey and mashed potatoes.
+With 1,800 watts of power, our top-rated Breville Super Q blender can power through even the lumpiest gravy, making it smooth enough to be slathered onto your prized turkey and mashed potatoes.
 Just be sure you make plenty for everyone.

 Read more from our testing of blenders here.